Lennard Funk, updated Dec 2021

 - Not coping – offer surgical stabilisation

-- Management of AC Joint Dislocations - the evidence in 2007
+- Management of AC Joint Dislocations - Traditional Management 2007

 - Decision making: operative versus nonoperative treatment of ACJ injuries.